zfcampus/zf-apigility-documentation-swagger/README.md

 ### System Configuration

-The following is required to ensure the module works within a ZF2 and Apigility enabled
+The following is required to ensure the module works within a ZF2 and/or Apigility-enabled
 application:

 ```php